 Graduate Research Opportunities

-I am always looking forward to speaking to motivated and passionate students interested in human-environment dynamics, just and sustainable transformations, grassroots innovations, urban-rural relations, social-ecological change, and the role of crises (e.g., climate change; covid-19; environmental degradation, economic crises) in driving those changes.
-In the FALL 2023, I am looking to recruit one or two master’s students (or exceptionally a PhD student) to work on these topics.
-I have opening for a specific project (see below) but I am also open to discuss other project interests if they fit with my broader research interests.
+I am always looking forward to speaking to motivated and passionate students interested in human-environment dynamics, just and sustainable transformations, grassroots innovations, urban-rural relations, social-ecological change, ecosystem services and the role of crises (e.g., climate change; covid-19; environmental degradation, economic crises) in driving those changes.
+I have opening for specific projects (see below) but I am also open to discuss other project interests if they fit with my broader research interests.

 I’m always happy to chat about research opportunities for students with interests in terrestrial hydrology and/or remote sensing.
 Positions are available for students at the PhD or MSc level.
 Several funded positions are typically available to students interested in the applied use of GIS and remote sensing for observation of soil moisture (both passive and active sensors), soil freeze thaw processes, and agricultural land management.
 All projects provide excellent opportunities for combining field work, laboratory and computer analysis.
 We have field sites in the arctic, within boreal forests, and in agricultural regions.
 Students with backgrounds in Physical Geography or Geomatics, Physical Sciences, Engineering or Computer Sciences are encouraged to contact me to discuss available projects and funding opportunities.